TwistedTail/A-Few-Server-Utilities/README.md

 ### Spawned entity freezing
 Incredibly, it's a fairly effective way to prevent server crashes by just spamming props since these will be frozen instantly.
 It can give your staff some seconds to react to this behavior.
 It currently covers props, SENTs, vehicles and ragdolls.
 - This utility can be toggled with the console command `afsu toggle freeze_ents`.
-- If your server is focused on ragdoll posing, I'm sorry to tell you this utility will also freeze every single bone on spawned ragdolls, making it really annoying to unfreeze them (I'll fix this problem ASAP).

 ## How to install this?